Scuba diving opens up a world of possibilities to choose from and to different people it means different things –

 So you see, your scuba diving journey can take any path you so desire.
 Try as many things as you want or lock on to one thing and become a master of that.
 And it all starts with the first step, the PADI Open Water Course.
 It is the first level course where you can dive independently without assistance of any dive professional after you get certified.
 It is the course where you learn the foundation skills in diving that form the basis of all your future endeavours in diving.

 So, it’s not trivial course, because a good foundation means that you have a solid start to build upon as you progress and grow as a diver.
 Wrong habits and education at this level not only opens you up to risk each time you dive, but also limits your growth as a diver and takes a lot of relearning and correction to get back on the right track.
 A good instructor understands this and takes the time and makes that extra effort required for the student to pick up the right skills.
-But this is generally not possible in big commercial dive operations that focus on revenue and numbers, where instructors are forced to cut corners to meet the revenue targets of the dive operation.
-So they may be cheap to attract big numbers, but not the right match for you, if you want to take your time and learn properly.
-And this the why I teach independently and with small batches of 2-4 students at a time.
+But this is generally not possible in big groups that focus on cutting down logistical costs.
+So though it may work out cheaper, but may not the right match for you, if you want to take your time and learn properly.
+And this the why I prefer teaching in small groups of 2-4 students at a time, sometimes even individually.

 How Does it Work?